 If your partner, parent, or very good friend has a solid credit history (and a good relationship with you), you may be able to be added as an authorized user on their account.
 That person may be able to set a spending limit for you so that you aren’t tempted to go overboard on spending.

-Because you won’t be held responsible for any outstanding payments on your friend’s account, your credit score shouldn’t be negatively impacted.
+Because you won’t be held responsible for any outstanding payments on your friend’s account, your credit score shouldn’t be negatively impacted and this can help you get back on your feet when rebuilding your credit score.
 However, this should be more incentive for you to be a responsible authorized user and trustworthy friend.

 This is another option that involves relying on your support system.
 If you are getting denied for credit or a loan, you may need to consider asking a friend or relative to co-sign for you.
 In other words, they have to be willing to risk their credit standing to help you.
 Once again, this will necessitate you being responsible with your payments so that the credit reputations of you and your friend aren’t put at risk.